-The eclipse will begin at the “Little Green Men” Days Festival at 11:56am CT with totality starting at 1:24pm CT and lasting for two minutes and 38 seconds.
+The eclipse will begin at the “Little Green Men” Days Festival at approximately 11:56am CT with totality starting at about 1:24pm CT and lasting for around two minutes and 38 seconds.

 9. Clingman’s Dome — Swain County, North Carolina.
 At an elevation of 6,643 feet, Clingman’s Dome is the third highest point in the eastern U.S. But since those other two peaks are outside the path of totality, that makes Clingman’s Dome the place to be in the east if you want to be as high as possible on August 21, 2017.
 As far as eclipses go, being up high has its advantages.
 You might be able to see the shadow of the Moon racing toward you across the landscape at faster than the speed of sound.
 And, especially here in the Great Smoky Mountains, it gets you up above any trees that might block your view of the sky.